ZenofCoding/endeavor-project/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration

-* etc
+* Manjesh V on github for sharing his authentication code